 Wayward Tendrils of the Vine

 Ian Maxwell Campbell was that particular type of late-Victorian gentleman-polymath who left his mark on a handful of different professions.
-Born in 1870, he rose to the top of the wine trade, twice chairing the Wine & Spirit Association; he was a soldier and a cricketer (he played with WG Grace) and a bon-viveur; he saw Sarah Bernhardt, advised Churchill and dined with TS Eliot.
+Born in 1870, he rose to the top of the wine trade, twice chairing the Wine & Spirit Association; he was a soldier and a cricketer (he played with WG Grace) and a bon-viveur; he saw Sarah Bernhardt on stage, advised Winston Churchill and dined with TS Eliot.

 The first sentence of his 1945 memoirs sets the tone.
 ‘I have been pressed, even by people who call themselves my friends, to commit to writing…’ Dry and self-effacing, like all good books it doesn’t date because it deals with universal truths.
 Thus we share the author’s thoughts not only on the importance of the right kind of wine glass or ‘the desirability of harmonizing what you eat with what you drink’, but (vis-à-vis kissing as a greeting) how ‘Frenchmen do come at you so unexpectedly.’